Barpeta

 Barpeta is a town in Barpeta district of the state of Assam in India and is district headquarters.
 The city is located 90 km north west of Guwahati and is one of the major cities in Western Assam.
 It is also called Satra Nagari (Temple town) of Assam due to the presence of various Vaishnavite Satras in the vicinity.
+The biggest Holi (Doul Mahotsav) of Northeast India is celebrated in Barpeta.